Literature of Flanders

-Flemish literature is literature from Flanders, historically a region comprising parts of present-day Belgium, France and the Netherlands.
-Until the early 19th century, this literature was regarded as an integral part of Dutch literature.
-After Belgium became independent from the Netherlands in 1830, the term Flemish literature acquired a narrower meaning and refers to the Dutch-language literature produced in Belgium.
-It remains a part of Dutch-language literature.
+Literature of Flanders or Flemish literature is literature from Flanders, historically a region comprising parts of present-day Belgium, France and the Netherlands.
+Until the early 19th century, this literature was regarded as an integral part of "Dutch" (Nederlandse) literature.
+After Belgium became independent from the Netherlands in 1830, the terms Flemish literature and literature of Flanders acquired a narrower meaning, and refer to the Dutch-language literature produced in Belgium.
+The lion's share of literature created in Flanders remains part of Dutch-language literature, in close connection with the Netherlands, as well as Suriname.